 Images Depict Mature Plants

-Arp Rosemary Plant (Rosmarinus officinalis 'Arp') is known as the "hardiest rosemary cultivar".
-The thick gray-green leaves emit a lemony scent and have an extremely pungent taste.
-Originally found in Arp Texas in 1972, hence the name, this herb has quickly become widely used in cooking.
+Rosemary Arp (Rosmarinus officinalis Arp) is the "hardiest rosemary cultivar."
+The thick gray-green leaves emit a lemony scent and highly pungent taste.
+Originally found in Arp, Texas, in 1972, hence the name, this herb has quickly become widely used in cooking.
 From poultry to fish and anything in between.

-Arp Rosemary is fairly easy to care for as long as it is given ample time in full sun, a well-draining soil, and is watered occasionally.
-Another one of its great qualities is that it is pet-friendly, deer and rabbit-resistant.
+Rosemary Arp is reasonably easy to care for as long as it is given ample time in full sun, a well-draining soil, and occasionally watered.
+Another of its great qualities is that it is pet-friendly and deer and rabbit-resistant.